Code Comprehension with GitHub Copilot: Performance Gains, Comprehension Trade-offs, and Behavioral Predictors in Brownfield Programming: Method

-To assess participants' comprehension of the legacy code base under two conditions (with and without Copilot), we designed eight comprehension questions for each feature, with seven multiple-choice questions and one open-ended question.
-To ensure the difficulty level of the two question sets was isomorphic, we followed the comprehension question design methodology of previous studies \cite{sillito2006questions, stapleton2020human}.
-In particular, we designed the questions from four perspectives, as shown in Table \ref{tab:sample_questions}.
-The number and points of each category of question are shown in Table \ref{tab:detail_question}.
-All comprehension questions were administered through the Qualtrics online survey system~\cite{qualtrics}.
+To assess participants' understanding of the legacy codebase, we designed eight comprehension questions for each feature following established methodologies~\cite{sillito2006questions, stapleton2020human}.
+Each assessment included seven multiple-choice questions and one open-ended question covering five comprehension dimensions as shown in Table \ref{tab:combined_comprehension}.

+\textit{Scoring.} Multiple-choice questions were automatically scored, with point deductions for incorrect selections in multi-select items.
+Two authors independently scored open-ended responses using the rubric in Table~\ref{tab:grading-rubric}, achieving high inter-rater reliability (Krippendorff's $\alpha = 0.95$ for Control, $\alpha = 0.86$ for Experimental).